HiOtto/dense_new-1/README.md

 https://www.dropbox.com/s/ebj3438g22wl8yl/icra_bags.zip?dl=0

-If you use our code, please cite our paper "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", in Proc. of the IEEE Intl.
+If you use our code, please cite our paper

+1. "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", in Proc. of the IEEE Intl.
 Conf. on Robot. and Autom., 2016.

+2. "Dense Visual-Inertial Odometry for Tracking of Aggressive Motions", in Proc. of the IEEE International Conference on Robotics and Biomimetics 2015.

 For more questions, please contact ylingaa at connect dot ust dot hk .